 Less than an hour after getting in your rental car, you can be snowboarding.
 Brandon Ott

 If you plan on hitting multiple resorts on your trip, it makes sense to rent a car, and ALL rental cars are located at the airport with no shuttle necessary.
 Hertz, National, Avis, Dollar, and Enterprise are all there.
 You can be out of the airport with your equipment in no time.
-Check with your resort for shuttle options, and consider taking the All Resort Express Shuttle or Canyon Transportation, which can take you right to the slopes.
+Check with your resort for shuttle options, and consider taking the Canyon Transportation shuttle, which can take you right to the slopes.
 Or take advantage of Lyft and Uber, which both operate in Salt Lake City.
 Grab your gear and you’re off to the snow.

 So where do you want to sleep?
 You can stay in downtown Salt Lake City if you want a trip with more of an urban feel, which allows you to check out a different resort each day.
 Park City features an excellent mountain atmosphere, with the resorts literally within walking distance of its historic Main Street.
 Ogden has cool urban options in the city not far from the resorts, and you can find everything from condos to luxury homes available for rent in the Ogden Valley.
 Or stay slopeside at most of the resorts for easy ski in/ski out access to that powder—you know, the reason you woke up so early this morning.
 But you made that decision before you left this morning.
 And checking in now would only waste valuable slope time.
 So head straight to the mountain so you can get started.